Snail kite: Taxonomy

 Lerner and Mindell (2005) found R. sociabilis sister to Geranospiza caerulescens, and that those two along with Ictinea plumbea were basal to both the Buteogallus and Buteo clades.
 They concluded that Rostrhamus belonged in Buteoninae (sensu stricto) and not in Milvinae, but noted that more investigation was needed.

 Distribution

 The snail kite breeds in tropical South America, the Caribbean, and central and southern Florida in the United States.
-It is resident all-year in most of its range, but the southernmost population migrates north in winter and the Caribbean birds disperse widely outside the breeding season.
+It is resident all-year round in most of its range, but the southernmost population migrates north in winter and the Caribbean birds disperse widely outside the breeding season.

 Breeding

 It nests in a bush or on the ground, laying three to four eggs.

 Conservation

 The snail kite is a locally endangered species in the Florida Everglades, with a population of less than 400 breeding pairs.
 Research has demonstrated that water-level control in the Everglades is depleting the population of apple snails.
 However, this species is not generally threatened over its extensive range.

 In fact, it might be locally increasing in numbers, such as in Central America.
 In El Salvador, it was first recorded in 1996.
 Since then, it has been regularly sighted, including immature birds, suggesting a resident breeding population might already exist in that country.
 On the other hand, most records are outside the breeding season, more indicative of post-breeding dispersal.
 In El Salvador, the species can be observed during the winter months at Embalse Cerrón Grande, Laguna El Jocotal, and especially Lago de Güija.
 Pomacea flagellata apple snails were propagated in El Salvador between 1982 and 1986 as food for fish stocks, and it seems that the widespread presence of high numbers of these snails has not gone unnoticed by the snail kite.